hpssjellis/google-should-make-tensorflowTinyJS/README.md

  </div>

 #### 1
-### Why Google Should Develop TensorFlowTinyJS for Microcontrollers
+### Should Google Develop TensorFlowTinyJS for Microcontrollers?

 ## TensorFlowTinyJS has the potential to revolutionize the way microcontrollers interact with web pages via WebSerial, allowing for seamless training and deployment directly within the browser.

 This innovative approach builds on the success of TensorFlow.js, which democratized machine learning (ML) by bringing it to the web.
-With the expected exponential growth in ML-capable microcontrollers, developing TensorFlowTinyJS could be both timely and transformative, enabling a new era of accessible and efficient ML applications.
+With the expected exponential growth in inexpensive ML-capable microcontrollers, developing TensorFlowTinyJS could be both timely and transformative, enabling a new era of accessible and efficient ML applications.

 <img src="https://user-images.githubusercontent.com/5605614/175780835-2b0d64a4-0ba8-4c90-9f05-fb4e89cd6980.png" width=700 />